OrdnanceSurvey/os-maply-adapter-ios/README.md

 4. `$ cd Submodules`, which now contains the WG-Maply repo.
 4. Checkout maply tag v2.4.1_beta3 (current version the framework supports): `$ git checkout tags/v2.4.1_beta3`
 5. Init WG-Maply submodules.
 This initialises WG-Maply's internal dependencies: `$ git submodule update --init --recursive`
-6. Open Xcode and build the `MaplyAdater` framework.
+6. Open Xcode and build the `MaplyAdapter` framework.
 This will also build WG-Maply implicitly.

 ### Integration with your Xcode project:

-1. Bring in the MaplyAdapter framework
+1. Import the `MaplyAdapter` framework to your project.
-2. Add MaplyAdapter and OSTransformation to 'link binary with libriaries' in xcode
+2. Add `MaplyAdapter` and `OSTransformation` to 'link binary with libriaries' in xcode
-3. Create embed frameworks build phase and add MaplyAdapter and OSTransformation to that.
+3. Create embed frameworks build phase and add `MaplyAdapter` and `OSTransformation` to that.
-4. Add Maply to your header search paths, something like:
+4. Add Maply to your header search paths, e.g.:
 `"$(SRCROOT)/../Submodules/WhirlyGlobeSrc/WhirlyGlobe-MaplyComponent/include"`
 5. `@import MaplyAdapter;` in your view controller
 6. Add `#import "MaplyComponent.h"` to your view controller